ScarlettYellow/academic-kickstart/content/post/_index.md

 view: 2

 # Optional header image (relative to `static/img/` folder).
-header: Experiences behind my growth
+header:
-  caption: ""
+  caption: "Experiences behind my growt"
-  image: "static/img/featured.jpg"
+  image: "featured.jpg"
 ---

 My whole life has been an journey of discovering my true love, which means the field I really want to go deep into, and after several attempts I ultimately found that technology business is my true love.